 Once you have come to an agreement on roles and expectations, it is time for a mentee to set some goals and to develop an action plan for achieving them.
-Goals should be both a stretch, something inspiring to work towards that may require new skills or the use of different "intellectual muscles", but also focused enough that the mentee can achieve them.
+Goals should be both a stretch, something inspiring to work towards that may require new skills or the use of different "intellectual muscles," but also focused enough that the mentee can achieve them.

-Goals may be personal (for example: developing personal independence), community (for example: beginning a volunteer assignment with a local nonprofit), or professional (for example: developing leadership experience) in nature.
+Goals may be personal (for example: developing personal independence), academic (for example: establishing a relationship with a faculty member in a subject area of interest), or professional (for example: developing leadership experience) in nature.
 Goals may also change over time.
 For some, setting goals will help to set the tone for the relationship.
 For others, time spent relationship-building will help to facilitate the process of setting goals.